dot CMS

 If we are truly honest with ourselves, headless implementations were not originally designed to support those updating content.
 They were created so developers could write code and digital experiences on their own terms!
 BCBSA didn’t have an option to leave the editor behind though, so a marriage between their react front end and dotCMS’ native editorial experience was essential.

 One of the standout features that BCBSA leveraged was the dotCMS Universal Visual Editor (UVE).
-For BCBSA, UVE enabled their marketing team to preview and edit content directly on the live React application—without switching tools or needing technical assistance.
+For BCBSA, UVE enabled their marketing team to preview and edit content directly on their live React application—without switching tools or needing technical assistance.
 This ensured that content creators could fully embrace the benefits of headless architecture without being left behind by technical priorities.
 Marketers could make real-time updates while maintaining complete control over how content appears to their audience.
 In short, UVE empowered BCBSA to strike the perfect balance between headless flexibility and marketer usability.

 To do this, they used what most of our customers leverage as a jumping off point: our Next.js example project and JavaScript SDK.